Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 In that case, he lightly thought it should be fine even if he let Sera, who was experienced, do whatever she wanted.

-「Just be sure to spare me from pain, okay?」
+"Just be sure to spare me from pain, okay?"

-「I won’t make you feel any pain.
+"I won’t make you feel any pain.
 Rather, I’m going to make you feel good-!
-Hoi!」
+Hoi!"

-「Whoa!」
+"Whoa!"

 Sera pushed him toward the bed.

 If he had fallen as he was, he would have hit his head on the wall, but since Sera had skillfully adjusted the direction of hiss, it ended up with him getting pushed down onto the bed at an angle.

-「Aah, big sis Sera, go easy on me, okay?」
+"Aah, big sis Sera, go easy on me, okay?"

-「Dehehe, slurp.」
+"Dehehe, slurp."

 It was unclear whether or not Yuu’s words reached her, but Sera, with a happy expression on her face, first tied his outstretched hands to the ropes extending from both sides.